jojouna/pp5-housing-issue/README.md

 - Business understanding
    - CRISP-DM Business Understanding
-- Data gathering and colletion
+- Data gathering and collection
-   - CRISP-DM: Data Understanding
+   - CRISP-DM Data Understanding
 - Data visualistion, cleaning and preparation
-   - CRISP-DM: Data Prepatation
+   - CRISP-DM Data Preparation
 - Model training and optimisation
-   - CRISP-MD: Modelling, Evaluation
+   - CRISP-DM Modelling, Evaluation
 - Dashboard planning, designing and development
-   - CRISP-MD: Business Understanding and Data Understanding
+   - CRISP-DM Business Understanding and Data Understanding
 - Dashboard deployment
-   - CRISP-MD: Deployment
+   - CRISP-DM Deployment

 ### User Story

-- User Story 1: As a client, I would want to know which housing attributes correlates the most in sale price so that I can base my attributes in predicting sale price.
+- User Story 1: As a client, I would want to know which housing attributes correlate the most in the sale price so that I can base my attributes in predicting sale price.
-   - Produced a Spearman, Pearson and PPS heatmap to visualise the highly correlated variables, and conducted a modelling test to find the best features that correlates to the sale price.
+   - Produced a Spearman, Pearson and PPS heatmap to visualise the highly correlated variables, and conducted a modelling test to find the best features among the highly correlated variables that correlates the most to the sale price.

 - User Story 2: As a client, I would want to know the predicted sale price of my 4 inherited houses, so that I can sell them at the maximum price as possible.
    - Using the trained model, we applied the house attribute data for the 4 inherited houses to predict the sale price.